mashhoodr/hajjnotes/_posts/2015-08-26-things-to-pack.markdown

 categories: hajj
 ---

 Below is a list of things which will (most probably) be needed during the trip.
-These things can be packed before leaving, or can be bought from there as well.
+These things taken with, or can be bought from there as well.
+From experience, its best to take the minimum amount (essentials) of things from there, most things can be easily bought from there.

 - Slippers (flip-flops, chappals)
 - Socks
 - Sneakers
 - Cloth bag for keeping shoes
 - Multi-blade pocket knife
+- Hand fan

 - Nail clipper
 - Small scissors